 The key factor is the perfect baking time—or rather, underbaking.
 The cake has to be taken out of the oven when it’s still very jiggly inside to guarantee the smooth, gooey, almost liquid texture.
-The outside of the cake has to be burnt brown—that gives it extra flavor and a slightly caramelized final touch.
+The outside of the cake has to be burnt brown to give it extra flavor and a slightly caramelized touch.

 But where did the story of San Sebastian’s famous cheesecake actually begin?
 We found out the story behind the bite.

 Where it all got started

 La Viña, home of the superstar cheesecake, is a bar on the famous Calle 31 de Agosto in the Old Town of San Sebastian.
 This place is one of the cornerstones of the local food scene: it was founded in 1959 by the parents, uncle, and aunt of current owner Santiago Rivera.